This web page was created in a simple HTML format for quick and easy loading on a variety of desktop and mobile platforms.

 • You will try out in groups of three.

-• You will be required to demonstrate these skills:
+• FEMALES - You will be required to demonstrate these skills:

-• two best partner stunting skills/sequences (one must be a chair)
+• Your two best partner stunts. (one can be a chair, plus another higher level partner stunt)

 • Wear a short sleeved tee shirt and athletic shorts in hunter green and/or white OHIO colors.